Choosing A Treatment or Medication

 those who are scared of needles that choose an injectable treatment plan.

-If you were diagnosed with relapsing-remitting multiple sclerosis (RRMS) seven years ago,
+If you were diagnosed with relapsing-remitting multiple sclerosis (RRMS) around 2010, you had

-you had just seven disease-modifying treatments (DMTs) to consider.
-With the expected
+around seven disease-modifying treatments (DMTs) to consider.
+With the approvals from the U.S.

 the treatments that are available.

-In the U.S., there are currently 14 DMTs that have been approved by the FDA for RRMS.
-Each
+In the U.S., the current DMTs that have been approved by the FDA for RRMS each offers a different

 The decision to start treatment with a DMT is a personal choice.
 You have to weigh a great